iugamarian/links/README.md

 Reason for doing this is to make sure any cached data is written to disk and propertly shutdown the operating system.

+Success, thank you!
+Actually that exact command got me an error message, but that led me to a post (from you,

+of course) telling another noob that there were actually (at least) two netconsole/netcat programs, which led me to the

+magic combo that seems to work for me:

+nc.traditional -l -u -p 6666 &

+nc.traditional -u -p 6666 192.168.222.168 6666

+I thought I was just doing this to have a rescue plan in place in case something goes wrong, but in fact the console output

+from both my E02 and my Mobile have a few lines in them that look like something wrong.
+But I'll dig around and see what I

+can find out about them before I bug you in another thread.

+Thanks once again.

+On Ubuntu the netcat version is important.

+I am always just using:

+nc -lu 192.168.1.35 6666

+Only this single line.
+And it reliably enables monitoring and interactivity with the connected GoFlexNet for me.

+Tip for who use nc in Windows 10(or 7, 8, 8.1).

+As you all know, Windows blocked ping for security reasons.
+And netconsole would not start before server responds.

+So you must allow it before use nc.

+Open Windows Power Shell (as an administrator) or cmd (as an administrator), and run this command.

+netsh advfirewall firewall add rule name="ICMP Allow" protocol=icmpv4:8,any dir=in action=allow

 # Better electric engine magnetic and reluctance force combination